-Energy sales within the SWIS, which covers the populous south-west portion of Western Australia, are expected to grow at approximately 3.3% per annum, as projected in the 2009 Statement of Opportunities (SOO) forecasts.
-Growth in electricity peak demand is forecast at around 4.3% per annum, supported mainly by a high level of air conditioning penetration within the residential sector.
+Energy sales within the SWIS, which covers the populous south-west portion of Western Australia, are expected to grow at approximately 3.7% per annum, as projected in the 2010 Statement of Opportunities (SOO) forecasts.
+Growth in electricity peak demand is forecast at around 4.4% per annum, supported mainly by a high level of air conditioning penetration within the residential sector.

-The publication of this Request for Expressions of Interest is the beginning of the sixth Reserve Capacity Cycle.
-Expressions of Interest are invited from prospective generation and Demand Side Management proponents for the provision of capacity which will be available for commercial service from between 1 June 2011 and 1 October 2012 through 1 October 20131.
-Expressions of Interest are due to the IMO by 3 May 2010.
+The publication of this Request for Expressions of Interest is the beginning of the seventh Reserve Capacity Cycle.
+Expressions of Interest (EOI) are invited from proponents for new generation and DSM capacity which will be available for commercial service from 1 October 2013 through 1 October 20142.
+Expressions of Interest are due to the IMO by 2 May 2011.